d4np3/module-1/README.md

 * __*What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?*__

-The hit unicorn status in 2022 with a $1B market cap.
-Looking at todays figures, they have pegged back to $200m market cap, but this scenario is across the board with the state of the international financial markets today, post pandemic.
+SwissBorg hit unicorn status in 2022 with a $1B market cap, reaching roughly $1.4B in March 2021.
+Looking at todays figures, they have pegged back to $200m, but this scenario is across the board with the state of the international financial markets today, post pandemic.

 * __*How is your company performing relative to competitors in the same domain?*__

 If you Google Blockchain Wealth Management, you will find articles from 2017, 2018, 2019, maybe 2020 plus a handful from 2022.
 It appears that this is not a market that the intrinsict Wealth Management market is taking seriously.
-There are endless companiespnies offering "crypto" portfolio management today, but they, themselves are far from invested in the technology, merely another souless vessel to another financial product.
+There are endless companies offering "crypto" portfolio management today, but they, themselves are far from invested in the technology, merely another souless vessel to another financial product.

 ## Recommendations